PronskyiRoman/SimpleGitHubApp/README.md

 * Text field for search phrases
 * List of responces
 * By tap on cell opens repository page in web browser.
+* Using GitHub search API to perform the search <https://developer.github.com/v3/search>.

 ### Technology Stack:
 * SwiftUI
 * Combine
 * Networking custom UrlSession with async await
-    * Used GitHub search API in order to perform the search: <https://developer.github.com/v3/search>.

 * Navigation Coordinator with NavigationPath and NavigationStack
 * UnitTest